 When you look at it this way, it’s no wonder he became as successful as he did.
 He had a huge advantage thanks to the opportunities he was afforded when he was growing up.

-Following on from Bill Gates and his precocious luck to be presented with the opportunities that he was, we move on to timing.
+Following Bill Gates and his precocious luck to be presented with the opportunities that he was, we move on to timing.

 Gates was not just lucky to be born where he was, he was also lucky to be born when he was.

 He was born in 1955 and was growing up as computers started to become more widely available.
-If you look at many of the top IT entrepreneurs, they were born between 1953 and 1955.
+If you look, many of the top IT entrepreneurs were born between 1953 and 1955.